tjgalvin/flint/README.md

 to change values of options throughout initial imaging and subsequent rounds of self-calibration.

-In a nutshell, the three _currently_ supported option classes that may be tweaked through this template method are:
+In a nutshell, the _currently_ supported option classes that may be tweaked through this template method are:

 - `WSCleanOptions` (shorthand `wsclean`)
 - `GainCalOptions` (shorthand `gaincal`)
 - `MaskingOptions` (shorthand `masking`)
+- `ArchiveOptions` (shorthand `archive`)
+- `BANEOptions` (shorthand `bane`)
+- `AegeanOptions` (shorthand `aegean`)

 All attributed supported by these options may be set in this template format.
+Not that these options would have to be retrieved within a particular flow and passed to the appropriate functions - they are not (currently) automatically accessed.

 The `defaults` scope sets all of the default values of these classes.
 The `initial` scope overrides the default imaging `wsclean` options to be used with